XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Methodology

 \subsubsection{Mixed Reality-Enhanced Digital Twin}

-The MR-DT serves as the integrative layer of the XR-DT system, merging the independent perception–reasoning–interaction loops established in the AR-DT and VR-DT into a unified cross-world interaction space.
-At the center of this integration is the MAS, which fuses: (1) simulation-optimized decisions produced by the VR layer through large-scale evaluations of multi-agent interactions across diverse hypothetical virtual environments, and (2) real-time inferences derived from the AR layer based on live human and robot sensor streams.
-From the VR-DT, it incorporates long-horizon, simulation-driven predictions obtained through extensive scenario exploration.
-From the AR-DT, it receives context-rich information that reflects the system’s current state, including human behaviors, dynamic environmental changes.
-The virtual environment within the VR-DT is continuously updated using the robot’s LiDAR-derived 3D spatial information, ensuring that virtual representations remain synchronized with essential changes occurring in the physical world.
-By jointly evaluating these two sources, the MAS synthesizes a coherent and context-aware system decision that is both feasible in the real world and optimized against future possibilities.
-This decision is then projected back into the MR interface, spatially aligned with the user’s physical surroundings and visualized together with semantic annotations, predicted system responses, and interpretable reasoning cues.
+The MR-DT serves as the integrative layer of the XR-DT system, merging the independent perception-interaction loops of the AR-DT and VR-DT into a unified cross-world interaction space.
+Specifically, it incorporates (1) long-horizon, simulation-driven predictions obtained through extensive scenario exploration from the VR-DT, and (2) context-rich, real-time information reflecting current human behaviors, environmental dynamics, and situational cues from the AR-DT.
+By jointly evaluating these two sources, the MR-DT synthesizes a coherent and context-aware system decision that is both feasible in the physical world and optimized with respect to predicted future outcomes.
+This decision is then projected back to the XR device interface, spatially aligned with the user's physical surroundings and visualized together with semantic annotations, predicted system responses, and interpretable reasoning cues.
+Through this unified representation, the MR-DT enables adaptive, interpretable, and collaborative human-robot operation with shared situational awareness in dynamic and uncertain environments.